darinz/PSL/09_discriminant_analysis/README.md

 - **Performance Comparison**: Evaluation of different methods
 - **Implementation Details**: Code comments and explanations

+> **Note:** Where images previously contained mathematical expressions or text, these have been transcribed into markdown with LaTeX for clarity and accessibility.
+Visuals are now referenced in context to support the expanded explanations.

 ## References

 ### Textbooks
-- **Elements of Statistical Learning** - Hastie, Tibshirani, Friedman
+- **Elements of Statistical Learning** – Hastie, Tibshirani, Friedman
-- **Introduction to Statistical Learning** - James, Witten, Hastie, Tibshirani
+- **Introduction to Statistical Learning** – James, Witten, Hastie, Tibshirani
-- **Pattern Recognition and Machine Learning** - Bishop
+- **Pattern Recognition and Machine Learning** – Bishop

 ### Academic Papers
 - **Fisher's Original Paper**: "The Use of Multiple Measurements in Taxonomic Problems" (1936)